lruepke/FEM_lecture/sphinx/source/lecture1/installation.rst

     jupyter lab

 One possible issue is that you need to make sure that your jupyter notebooks use the correct python environment.
-One way of doing this is to registering your virtual environment as a jupyter kernel.
+One way of doing this is to register your virtual environment as a jupyter kernel.
 This can be done like this:

 .. code-block:: bash